DeepikaSharma5/react-native-voip-call/README.md

 # react-native-voips-call

-Credits goes to https://github.com/ajith-ab/react-native-voip-call.
+Initial credits goes to https://github.com/ajith-ab/react-native-voip-call.
 Creating this repo to make the package support Android 12 as the original package is not supporting any updates.

 ## Getting started